janprzy/podarchive/README.md

 ================
 This is a simple script to archive podcasts.
 It takes the URL of an RSS feed and the path of a target directory as arguments.

-If an episode is already downloaded, it will not be downloaded again, unless the -f/--force flag is set.
+If an episode is already downloaded, it will not be downloaded again, unless the -f|--force flag is set.

 If an episode is already present is determined by the filename.
 The script will decide how it _would_ name the file were it to be  downloaded, then see if that file already exists.

 For each episode, two files will be created:

-    [title] - [filename on server including suffix]
+    [date if -d|--date flag is set] - [title] - [filename on server including suffix]

 and